long distance parenting plan document with checklist of items to include

 Internet Visitation and Phone Calls

-• Internet visitation should happen at least as frequently as in-person visitation would if the long distance parent were close by.
-However, video chat is more flexible than in person visitation and kids sometimes don’t have the patience to sit on a call for long, so it might make sense to make it more frequent.
+• Internet visitation should occur at least as frequently as in-person visitation would if the long-distance parent were nearby.
+However, video chat is more flexible than in-person visitation, and kids sometimes don’t have the patience to sit on a call for long, so it might make sense to make it more frequent.

 • Will the child have their own cell phone?
 Who will pay and how much?